cristianzsh/freki/README.md

 - VirusTotal API queries.
 - Static analysis of PE files (headers, sections, imports, capabilities, and strings).
 - Pattern matching with Yara.
+- Web interface and REST API.
+- User management.
+- Community comments.
+- Download samples.

+Check our [wiki](https://github.com/crhenr/freki/wiki) for more details.

-Open an issue to suggest new features.
+Open an [issue](https://github.com/crhenr/freki/issues) to suggest new features.
 All contributions are welcome.

 ## How to get the source code
 `git clone https://github.com/crhenr/freki.git`